 Lo, good Christian readers, here have ye read his whole process together wherein he defineth and describeth his church, with all his jesting corollaries intermeddled between.
-In which when he hath all done, except such things as the doctrine of the Catholic Church teacheth him... he hath not of his own one true word.
+In which when he hath teacheth him... he hath not of his own one true word.
 And the others are brought in to no purpose but only to plant in covertly some heresies between.
 And as for the places of Scripture that he bringeth forth, and of Saint Augustine also... there is not of them all any one that doth anything prove his purpose-that is to say, that only such clean, pure people as he speaketh of be the very church here in earth-but the same places of Scripture and of Saint Augustine, as ye shall see plainly proved, do make plain against him... and clearly do they declare that the very church of Christ here in earth is the known Catholic church of good and bad both together.